 2. Keep Your Friends Close

-A head table full of your wedding party (and their dates if you’ve got the room!) is a great way to acknowledge their special role, as well as surround yourselves with your BFFs during dinner.
+A head table with your wedding party (and their dates, if you’ve got the room!) is a great way to acknowledge their special role, as well as ensures you're surrounded by your BFFs during the reception.
 Opting for a sweetheart table?
 Have your wedding party host tables, instead.
 Seat them with their dates and a group of other mutual friends.
-They should be seated at the third-best tables in the room — the first is your sweetheart table, the second-best tables are for your parents and the third is your wedding party.
+They should be seated at the third-best tables in the room: the first is your sweetheart table, the second-best table(s) are for your parents, and the third nearest table(s) are for your wedding party.
 (Near the dance floor, natch!)

 3. Figure Out Where You Want to Put Your Parents